aregsar/aregsarblog/blog/2020/laravel-app-with-redis-in-docker/index.md

             'driver' => 'redis',
             //uses the 'queue' connection from the redis driver in config/database.php 'connection' => 'queue',
-            //this is the redis queue key prefix that is applied when using the 'app' connection 'queue' => '{app}',
+            //this is the redis queue key default prefix that is applied when using the 'app' connection.It can be overriden by explicitly passing the queue name.
+            'queue' => '{app}',
             'retry_after' => 90,
             'block_for' => null,